distray/distray/README.md

 - I am a FrontEnd Primary Developer with the ability to create and scale services such as APIs, Bot Systems, Websites and more.
 I can do some pretty cool stuff such as: Velocity/NMS, Game Development, Frameworks, Security, Dashboards and loads more.

-I am a self-proclaimed expert in: Skript, HTML, CSS and JavaScript.
+- I am a self-proclaimed expert in: Skript, HTML, CSS and JavaScript.
-I am semi-fluent in: Lua, SQL, Java.
+- I am semi-fluent in: Lua, SQL, Java.
-I am a beginner in: Python and PHP.
+- I am a beginner in: Python and PHP.

 *You can contact me on Discord at distray#0001*

-*Do Not DM me to Apply for NavaLabs.
-You can apply here - https://navalabs.net*

 ![](https://img.shields.io/badge/Laguages-Skript,JavaScript,HTML,CSS,Lua.-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a) ![](https://img.shields.io/badge/Editor-Intellij,VSC,Atom-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)